 Poor Tea Tree Oil.
 It knows it’s up to the job, but no one takes it seriously.
 Why is that?

 What The Heck Is Tea Tree Oil?

-Tea Tree Oil is a slightly yellow liquid derived from the Australian plant Malaleuca Alternifolia.
-The Aborigines have been using it for centuries for its antiseptic and anti fungal properties.
+Tea Tree Oil is a slightly yellow liquid derived from the Australian plant melaleuca alternifolia.
+The Aborigines have been using it for millennia for its antiseptic and anti fungal properties.
 Now, it seems scientists are waking up to the fact it could cure acne, too.

 Can Tea Tree Oil Kill Acne?